-From 1 January 2020 the Company has registered for the Victorian Portable Long Service Benefit Scheme (the Scheme).
+From 1 January 2020 the Company has been registered for the Victorian Portable Long Service Benefit Scheme (the Scheme).
 The Scheme enables eligible workers to accumulate paid long service leave entitlements for long service within a sector (including community services), irrespective of their employer.
-For eligible employees, the Company will submit a quarterly return and pay the required levy.
-On the effective date of the Scheme's commencement, the accumulated entitlements owing to all eligible employees have been frozen.
-The benefits will remain an obligation of the Company until the employee reaches eligibility, then reduce as the entitlement is consumed.
-From the date of commencement into the Scheme, no further long service leave will be accrued by the Company for eligible employees, as the future entitlements will now be funded through the Scheme.
+For eligible employees the Company will submit a quarterly return and pay the required levy.
+On the effective date of the Scheme's commencement, the accumulated entitlements owing to all eligible employees have continued to accrue as they would prior to joining the Scheme as legal obligations to employees are not delegated.
+The benefits will remain an obligation of the Company until the employee reaches eligibility, then reduce as the entitlement is consumed or employee departs.
+From the date of commencement into the Scheme, a corresponding receivable for reimbursement from the Scheme will be accrued by the Company for eligible employees, as the future entitlements will now be funded through the Scheme.